FAQ

 • How many treatments will I need?

 Each person responds a little differently to treatment, but our goal is always to help you feel better as soon as possible.
+Having said that, acupuncture is a therapy.
+You will likely need a course of treatments to help you heal.

 • Will my treatment be covered by my Extended health Plan or MSP?